DAT250-Project-Groups-1/Design-and-Prototyping-Assignment-A/designdocument/designdocument.md

 ### Frontend

-- **Mobile app** Available to download from AppStore and Play Store
+- **Mobile app:** Available to download from AppStore and Play Store
-- **Web app** Served by a nginx server within a docker container deployed in the cloud
+- **Web app:** Served by a nginx server within a docker container deployed in the cloud

 Since our frontend will be written in Flutter, the same code can be compiled to run on both a phone and the web.

 ### Backend

-- **API** Written in Java, using Spring Boot wrapped in a docker container deployed in the cloud
+- **API:** Written in Java, using Spring Boot wrapped in a docker container deployed in the cloud
-- **JPA** The API uses eclipselink as JPA provider to translate object to tables and relations
+- **JPA:** The API uses eclipselink as JPA provider to translate object to tables and relations
-- **SQL** PostgreSQL database is used
+- **SQL:** PostgreSQL database is used

 ### IOT

-- **Arduino** Will be connected to a poll and post votes to the API
+- **Arduino:** Will be connected to a poll and post votes to the API

 The users will authenticate with Google accounts and use Googles OAuth flow.